thruflo/ntorque/README.md

 ## Functionality

-Torque provides the following endpoints:
+nTorque provides the following endpoints:

 * `POST /` to enqueue a task
 * `GET /tasks/:id` to view task status